MohammadReza2005-tech/Dr.Nori-assignments-/README.md

 # Dr.Nori-assignments-
-this repository has been for Dr.Nori Moghadam students in AAIU
+this repository is related to the materials taught by Dr. Nouri Moghadam in the Advanced Programming class.
+I hope you will benefit from this material.
+This material has been compiled by Mohammad Reza Rajabi.